 • existing postgraduate points x 1.6 = new postgraduate points

-This framework is designed to accommodate all existing unit values, both standard and non-standard, undergraduate and postgraduate as illustrated in the table below.
+This framework is designed to accommodate all existing unit values, both standard and non-standard, undergraduate and postgraduate.
 The smallest units accredited by the University are currently 1/18th of the full-time postgraduate load for a year, and 1/16th of the full-time undergraduate load for a year.
 The new system allows all current standard and non-standard units to be represented using a whole number, without use of decimal points.

 How will this affect students?